 Geography and climate

 Gongga County is located in northwest of Shannan City.
-It is 74 kilometers long from east to west and 62 kilometers wide from north to south, covering an area of 2,386 square kilometers.
+It is 74 kilometers from east to west and 62 kilometers from north to south, covering an area of 2,386 square kilometers.

 Population and ethnicity

-In 13th century, it was under the jurisdiction of Cai Ma Wanhu.
+In 13th century, it was under jurisdiction of Cai Ma Wanhu.

 In 1959, Gongga Zong and Jed Xiudui were merged to establish Gongga County, which was now under jurisdiction of Shannan Prefecture.

-In 2016, Shannan Prefecture was abolished, and prefecture-level Shannan City was established, and Gongga County was under jurisdiction of Shannan City.
+In 2016, Shannan Prefecture was abolished, and prefecture-level Shannan City was established, and Gongga County has been under its jurisdiction since then